 Divide the challenge into smaller pieces

-If you’re the kind of person who sets high expectations for themselves, then challenges and defeat may end up weighing heavily on you.
+If you’re the kind of person who sets high expectations, then challenges and outcomes may end up weighing heavily on you.
 Remember, challenges don’t always arise because of outside factors, they may be a result of your own thinking.
 And while there isn’t anything necessarily wrong with these high expectations, the issue becomes a problem when you’re expecting everything to be perfect first time.

 It’s far better to work towards continuous improvement rather than the unrealistic perfection you’ve set for yourself.
 It’s simply not possible to get everything right the first time; when you make an error don’t be hard on yourself.
 If you’re naturally inclined to perfectionism, then you’re most probably somebody who works hard.
 Try re-framing the situation into a positive; while you didn’t get there in the end, you still put in the effort, and that’s more than admirable.

 Don’t be afraid to admit mistakes

 If a challenge was the result of a mistake you made, then admitting the mistake is usually the best move.
 There’s nothing wrong with taking ownership of your mistakes, especially when it stands in the way of moving past a challenge.
 It shows that you’re willing to grow and that you’re a person of character.
 Too often it’s viewed as a weakness, but your honesty will be appreciated by the others in your office when it comes down to it.